pachyderm/docs/content/2.2.x/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 ---
 # metadata #
-title: Mount a Repo to a Local Computer
+title: Mount a Repo Locally
-description:
+description: Learn how to mount a repository as a local filesystem using the pachctl mount command.
 date:
 # taxonomy #
 tags: